-In order to maintain a safe and secure campus, all guests to the Providence Village (day or overnight) must be approved by a Resident Director or the Dean of Students.
-After obtaining approval from roommates, a host should alert a Resident Director or RA at least 48 hours before the guest arrives.
-Failure to register a guest more than 48 hours in advance may result in a fine.
-(Parents and siblings are ordinarily welcome as guests, but parents are ordinarily prohibited from staying overnight in an apartment occupied by students.)
+In order to maintain a safe and secure campus, all overnight guests to the Providence Village must be approved by either a Resident Director or the Dean of Students.
+(Guests must leave the Village by the end of open hours or they will be considered overnight guests.)

+After obtaining approval from roommates, a host should email his/her RA and RD at least 48 hours before the guest arrives to receive approval to stay overnight.
+Failure to properly register a guest may result in a fine.
+(Parents are ordinarily prohibited from staying overnight in an apartment occupied by students.)
 No more than two guests will be allowed per apartment unless a Resident Director has granted an exception.
 Underage guests must acquire parental permission.
-Guests may not stay more than a week within a semester.
+Guests may not stay more than seven days total within a semester.

-Students who have unregistered guests staying on campus will incur a fine based on the number of nights a guest has stayed.
+Students who have unregistered guests staying overnight will incur a fine based on the number of nights a guest has stayed.
+They may also lose visitation privileges.
 Students are also accountable for the behavior of their guests and are responsible for ensuring that they abide by college policies.
-All guests must be of the same gender as the hosting student.
-Unauthorized guests may be asked to leave.
-Students who withdraw from Providence, or are suspended or dismissed from the college, are ordinarily not allowed to stay overnight in the Providence Village as guests.
+All overnight guests must be of the same gender as the hosting student.
+Students who withdraw from Providence, or are suspended or dismissed from the college, are ordinarily not allowed to visit or stay overnight in the Providence Village as guests.